D&D Naming Conventions by Race: Complete Reference Guide

 Pandjed Norixius

-Pandjed features the unusual "dj" consonant blend unique to dragonborn phonetics in D&D lore.
+Pandjed features the unusual "dj" consonant blend used in dragonborn phonetics in D&D lore.

 Rhogar Myastan